nataraj2/VTKBinaryWriter/README.md

 ```

 ## Notes
-1. To demonstrate the parallelization, the domain decomposed only in the z-direction.
+1. To demonstrate the parallelization, the domain is decomposed only in the z-direction.
 But the parallel writer is generic and does not assume anything about the domain
 decomposition.